 Chandeliers can make an amazing statement piece in a room and always have historically.
-But if you don’t keep a chandelier clean, it can never dazzle with the sparkle and brilliance that it is intended to have.
+But if you don’t maintain and keep a chandelier fixture clean, it likely won’t dazzle with the sparkle and brilliance that it’s intended to have.

-And sure– cleaning a chandelier can seem like a big chore.
-Cleaning something so delicate and so high off the ground can present its own challenges.
-But having a beautiful looking centerpiece to a room in your home can be worth the hassle and more.
+Sure, cleaning a chandelier can seem like a big chore.
+Cleaning something so delicate, if decorated with many crystals for example, as well as so high off the ground can present its own challenges.
+But having a beautiful looking centerpiece to a room in your home can be worth the hassle of keeping a chandelier clean.

-If you’re unsure of how to clean a chandelier, we’ll walk you through the easy steps so that you can keep it looking just like new.
-Likewise, check out our chandelier installation tips if you need some guidance and setting up a chandelier.
+If you’re unsure of how to clean a chandelier, we’ll share some easy steps so that you can keep it looking just like new.
+Likewise, check out our chandelier installation tips if you need some guidance on setting up a chandelier.

 Things To Do Before You Clean

 Chandelier cleaning can be an easy task as long as you remember to plan ahead.

 Many chandelier lighting fixtures consist of complex hanging patterns of decorative elements such as crystal raindrops or beads.
 If you have a highly elaborate chandelier, make sure to take note of this and how these elements can be removed or moved around before beginning to clean.
 This will save you a load of work and headache later on.

 Also, if you have to disassemble aspects of the chandelier before cleaning, taking some pictures with your phone as you do so can be a great way to keep track of how things went together when it’s time to reassemble after cleaning.

 The supplies you likely need to gather for chandelier cleaning are pretty simple: a step ladder, some pads or a drop cloth underneath to catch any glass that might accidentally fall, and some protective gloves when cleaning to avoid leaving evidence of fingerprints.